Skip to main content

 The APOE ε4 allele is a well-established risk factor for late-onset Alzheimer’s disease.
 The APOE4 protein is less efficient at clearing amyloid-beta plaques, a hallmark pathology of AD, and is associated with increased inflammation and synaptic dysfunction.
 The interaction between APOE status and hormonal therapy is a critical area of investigation.

-Research suggests that the cognitive benefits of may be significantly modulated by an individual’s APOE genotype.
+Research suggests that the cognitive benefits of estrogen therapy may be significantly modulated by an individual’s APOE genotype.
 For women who are APOE ε4 carriers, the neuroprotective effects of estrogen may be blunted or even absent.
 Some studies indicate that in this specific genetic context, certain hormone formulations could paradoxically increase inflammatory responses or fail to support neuronal health effectively.

 In contrast, APOE ε3 carriers, who are considered to have a neutral risk profile, often show the most favorable cognitive responses to estrogen supplementation, particularly when initiated in the early postmenopausal period.
 This demonstrates that APOE genotype acts as a primary biological context, shaping the brain’s ability to utilize hormonal signals for its preservation.